MathsandDataNYU/web/content/seminar.md

 This talk concerns Bayesian interpolation with an overparameterized linear neural networks (products of matrices) with quadratic log-likelihood and Gaussian prior on model parameters.
 I will present ongoing work, joint with Alexander Zlokapa (MIT Physics), in which we obtain an exact representation - in terms of special functions known as Meijer G-functions - for the posterior distribution of the predictor which holds for any fixed choice of input dimension, layer widths, depth, and number of training datapoints.
 Analyzing these expressions reveals that at finite depth, in the limit of infinite width and number of datapoints, networks are never Bayes optimal.
 However, in the triple scaling limit of large number of datapoint, width, and depththe posterior becomes independent of the prior and is the same as the Bayes optimal predictor at finite depth.
 In particular, at infinite depth, the prior does not need to be fine-tuned to achieve optimality, either in the Bayesian or the L_2-sense.

+#### <a name='quentin'></a> Quentin Berthet: Perturbed optimizers and an Accelerated Frank-Wolfe Algorithm

+We propose a systematic method to transform optimizers into operations that are differentiable and never locally constant.
+This expands the scope of learning problems that can be solved in an end-to-end fashion.
+Our approach relies on stochastically perturbed optimizers, and can be used readily together with existing solvers.
+Their derivatives can be evaluated efficiently, and smoothness tuned via the chosen noise amplitude.
+We also show how this framework can be connected to a family of losses developed in structured prediction, and give theoretical guarantees for their use in learning tasks.

+We show applications to the problem of minimizing the sum of two convex functions.
+In particular, we show that this algorithmic setup naturally leads to a variant of Frank-Wolfe achieving acceleration under parallelization.
+More precisely, when minimizing a smooth convex function on a bounded domain, we show that one can achieve an ε primal-dual gap (in expectation) in O(1/√ε) iterations, by only accessing gradients of the original function and a linear maximization oracle with O(1/√ε) computing units in parallel.
+We illustrate this fast convergence on synthetic numerical experiments.
 #### <a name='xin'></a> Jack Xin: DeepParticle: learning multiscale PDEs by minimizing Wasserstein distance on data generated from interacting particle methods

 Multiscale time dependent partial differential equations (PDE) are challenging to compute by traditional mesh based methods especially when their solutions develop large gradients or concentrations at unknown locations.
 Particle methods, based on microscopic aspects of the PDEs, are mesh free and self-adaptive, yet still expensive when a